TROW Q1 2026 Earnings Call Summary | Stock Taper

 3. Forward Guidance and Outlook

-• Expense Guidance: Expected adjusted operating expenses to rise by 3% to 6% over 2025, with a focus on strategic investments despite market volatility.
+• Expense Management: Expected adjusted operating expenses for 2026 to increase by 3% to 6% over 2025 levels.

-• Market Positioning: T. Rowe Price aims to leverage recent market dislocations to enhance its investment strategies and capitalize on opportunities in the credit markets.
+• Market Positioning: T. Rowe Price aims to leverage market volatility for growth opportunities, particularly in the alternatives space.

 4. Bad News, Challenges, or Points of Concern

-• Outflows: Continued outflows from equity and mutual fund segments, particularly in U.S. growth-oriented strategies.
+• Net Outflows: Continued outflows in equity and mutual fund businesses, particularly in U.S. growth-oriented strategies.

-• Performance Challenges: One-year performance metrics remain weak, with only 21% of fund assets outperforming peers.
+• Performance Challenges: 1-year performance metrics for several funds remain weak, with only 21% of assets outperforming peers.

 5. Notable Q&A Insights

-• ETF Growth: T. Rowe Price's ETF growth is attributed to both new client acquisition and migration from mutual funds, with a focus on innovative strategies and expanding their offerings in Europe.
+• ETF Growth: T. Rowe Price's ETF growth is attributed to both new client acquisition and migration from mutual funds, with a focus on innovative strategies and active management.